cs480x-22c/a2-DataVis-5Ways/README.md

 ![ggplot2](img/ggplot2.png)

-Features preserved in replication included the following:

-- Data positioning: it should be a downward-trending scatterplot as shown.
-Weight should be on the x-axis and MPG on the y-axis.
-- Scales: Note the scales do not start at 0.
-- Axis ticks and labels: both axes are labeled and there are tick marks at 10, 20, 30, etcetera.
-- Color mapping to Manufacturer.
-- Size mapping to Weight.
-- Opacity of circles set to 0.5 or 50%.

-Other features are not required.
-This includes:

-- The background grid.
-- The legends.

 Note: For the missing MPG for the two Ford cars, I sub'd them with the MPG from the closest weight of that car type (Ford) this allowed me to complete the data set for visuals instead of a point that was not likely accurate (high weight and zero MPG, which is what is shown when you plot the missing data without changes)

-## Tips

-- If you're using d3, key to this assignment is knowing how to load data.
-  You will likely use the [`d3.json` or `d3.csv` functions](https://github.com/mbostock/d3/wiki/Requests) to load the data you found.
-  Beware that these functions are _asynchronous_, meaning it's possible to "build" an empty visualization before the data actually loads.

-- _For web languages like d3_ Don't forget to run a local webserver when you're debugging.
-  See this [ebook](http://chimera.labs.oreilly.com/books/1230000000345/ch04.html#_setting_up_a_web_server) if you're stuck.

 # R + ggplot2 + R Markdown